Winners Summary

 Yes |

-Fidelity takes the cake when it comes to rolling money from an old retirement plan to a new rollover IRA.
-This broker’s rollover instructions are so clear, you may not need any help, but if help is what you’re after, a Fidelity rollover specialist can join the call when you reach out to your old plan’s administrator to get the process going.
+Fidelity is my top choice for rolling money from an old retirement plan to a new rollover IRA.
+Fidelity’s rollover instructions are so clear, you may not need any help rolling over your IRA.
+For those that do need some extra help, on the other hand, a Fidelity rollover specialist can join the call when you reach out to your old plan’s administrator to get the process going.

 Best Rollover IRA for active traders - Charles Schwab